percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/compiling_xtrabackup.rst

 	 in your current directory.

       -B (--build)
-         |PXB| is configured to forbid generating the build pipeline for
+         |Percona XtraBackup| is configured to forbid generating the build pipeline for
 	 ``make`` in the same directory where you store your sources.
 The ``-B`` parameter refers to the directory that contains the source code.
 In this example we use the relative path to the parent directory (..).